02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 Summary

-The arrest of a hacker in Bangkok highlights that cyber threats are much closer than most people think.
-Here are the actions organizations should take immediately:
+The hacker arrest in Bangkok reflects that cyber threats are closer than you think.
+What organizations should do immediately:

-1. Enable 2FA — for every critical system, from email to ERP
+1. Enable 2FA — for all critical systems, from email to ERP

 4. Develop an Incident Response Plan — be prepared to respond when incidents occur

-5. Train Employees — build Security Awareness across the organization
+5. Train employees — build security awareness in the organization

 References